juhaszszabolcs90/juhaszszabolcs90/README.md

-👋 Hi, I’m Juhász Szabolcs, a Junior Full-Stack Developer who intrested in Devops sector.
+👋 Hi, I’m Juhász Szabolcs, a student of Codecool.
+I am Junior Full-Stack Developer who intrested in Devops sector.

 🚀 My Skills:
 Here are a few of my projects that I'm proud of: